 - Study Skills Academy: Evidence-based study strategies to enhance learning and academic performance, including One-on-One Study Skills Counseling, Procrastination Accountability groups, and Succeeding in the Sciences groups

 - Mathematics Literacy Services: Math-based study skills counseling and content knowledge assistance.
-Preparing for math finals?
-The Supplemental Math Study Groups may be the ticket to that 'A'.
+Join the Math Literacy Services Remote Tutoring and Study Group's Canvas

 - Keep up with the latest in the Learning Communities program by viewing their most current newsletter.

-- The Mathematics Resource Center (MRC) is offering online drop-in tutoring service provided by the Department of Mathematics for Wayne State students enrolled in mathematics classes.
+- The Mathematics Resource Center (MRC) is a free online drop-in tutoring service provided by the Department of Mathematics for Wayne State students enrolled in mathematics classes.

 - University Library System:

-- Computing & Information Technology: Technology support during the transition to online classes, student resources, internet and cell service info, plus communication and file sharing
+- Computing & Information Technology offers technology support for online classes, student resources, internet and cell service info, plus communication and file sharing

-- Student Disability Services: Ensuring access and inclusion for students with disabilities seeking academic accommodations resources, and training in assistive technology
+- Student Disability Services ensures access and inclusion for students with documented disabilities seeking academic accommodations and training in assistive technology

 Having to make quick adjustments to this new way of learning and living can feel overwhelming.
 The tips and resources below can offer sustainable options to both prevent and manage stress.